MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

  When a business process flow based on multiple entities is applied to a case or a knowledge article, the following limitations apply:

 - The business process flow based on multiple entities isn't displayed on the form.

 - The **Switch Process** option only shows business process flows that are based on a single entity.

 - If there are only multi-entity business process flows for an entity, the **Switch Process** option isn't available.

-### Tabs
+### Tabs on the form

- A tab is a group of sections on a page.
  Each case form is composed of one or more tabs.
 By default, the **Summary** tab shows information about the customer, interactions with the customer, and other related records.
 You can select different tabs to enter or see other miscellaneous details of a record.

 For example, here's a view of how the tabs appear on the case form: